|Sherwood Foresters (Notts and Derby Regiment)||3922||1st& 3rd Battalions|

 |Labour Corps||375904||759 Area Employment Corps|

 Arthur Few was born at Devizes in Wiltshire in 1877.
-He was the second of the eleven children of George Few and Mary Bailey, with two brothers and eight sisters.
+He was the second of the eleven children of George Few (a blacksmith) and Mary Bailey.

 Arthur’s service records have not survived, though references to his service with the Sherwood Foresters, (Nottinghamshire and Derbyshire Regiment) survive in the archives of the WFR Museum (Sherwood Foresters Collection).
 At the time of joining up, Arthur was attached to the 1/5th Battalion of the Territorial Force.
 The index card produced to show Arthur’s medal entitlement shows that he entered France with the Sherwoods in December 1914.
 During his service with the Sherwoods he spent time with both the 1st and the 3rd Battalions and latterly held the rank of Acting Sergeant.
 He is known to have been wounded in action in July 1915.
 In September 1917 Arthur was transferred to the 759th Area Employment Corps (Labour Corps) and held the rank of Sergeant.
 He was latterly transferred to the Royal Engineers.
 Arthur was awarded the Victory Medal, British War Medal, and the 1915 Star.

 After being discharged from the army, Arthur appears to have lived with his sister and her family at Canal Side at Ambergate and was employed as a general labourer, perhaps returning to his employment at the wire works.
 He was unmarried and had no children.

 Arthur Few passed away at Ambergate on 22 August 1924, aged forty-seven years.

 Derby and Chesterfield Recorder, 23 July 1915 shows him on a casualty list– wounded.

 Derbyshire Times and Chesterfield Herald 30 August 1924